Claudio López (footballer)

-Claudio Javier López ([ˈklawðjo ˈlopes], born 17 July 1974) is an Argentine former footballer, who played as a forward.
+Claudio Javier López ([ˈklawðjo ˈlopes], born 17 July 1974) is an Argentine former professional footballer, who played as a forward.
 Nicknamed Piojo (louse), he is best known for his spells with Valencia in Spain and Lazio in Italy.
 López also had a notable impact in the Argentina national team, participating in two World Cups.

 Club career

 Early career

 López began his professional career with Estudiantes de La Plata in his native Argentina in 1990 as a 16-year-old.
 However, he moved to Racing the next year, where he would remain until he transferred in 1996 to Spanish club Valencia.